bittyphp/bitty-security/README.md

 ## Shields

-Bitty uses "shields" to protect secure areas from unauthorized access.
+"Shields" are used to protect secure areas from unauthorized access.
 One or multiple shields can be in place to protect the areas you want to secure.
 For example, you can have one shield to grant basic access and a completely separate shield to restrict access to an administration area.
 Multiple users can be logged into the separate areas at the same time.
 Or you can use one shield to secure both areas, but require different authorization for each area.
 It's all up to you.

-Bitty comes with two built-in shields for granting access: an HTTP Basic shield and a form-based login shield.
+There are two built-in shields for granting access: an HTTP Basic shield and a form-based login shield.
 Not enough?
 No worries, you can use `Bitty\Security\Shield\ShieldInterface` or extend `Bitty\Security\Shield\AbstractShield` to grant access using any method you want.
 For example, you could build an `AuthTokenShield` to grant access using an API token or a `NetworkShield` to only allow certain IP ranges.

 ### Basic Usage